aritchie/geofences/README.md

+# UPDATE - This library has now moved to the Shiny Framework at https://github.com/shinyorg/shiny

-# ACR Geofence Plugin for Xamarin & Windows
+## ACR Geofence Plugin for Xamarin & Windows

 A cross platform library for Xamarin & Windows that allows for easy geofence detection